Transport in Edinburgh: Bus services

 Buses are the main means of public transport in Edinburgh.
-The network covers the city, suburbs and wider Edinburgh region.
-Edinburgh operates an extensive bus network covering the city, suburbs and wider region.
+An extensive network covers the city, suburbs and wider Edinburgh region.

 Lothian Buses operates the majority of local routes.

 Formed in 1986 after deregulation under the Transport Act 1985, Lothian Regional Transport was rebranded as Lothian Buses in 2000.
 The City of Edinburgh Council owns 91% of Lothian Buses; Midlothian, East Lothian and West Lothian Councils hold the remainder.
-Lothian Buses operates the Airport Express shuttl and a network of night buses between midnight and 05:00.
+Lothian Buses operates the Airport Express shuttle and a network of night buses between midnight and 05:00.

 Lothian Buses charges a single flat fare and offers day tickets for unlimited daytime travel.
 Daytime frequencies range from 10 to 30 minutes, with reduced service after 19:00.

-Inter-city services are provided by companies such as Scottish Citylink and Megabus.
-Scottish Citylink operates routes including Edinburgh–Stirling, Perth and Glasgow (900); Megabus links Edinburgh with Glasgow and London.
+Inter-city services are provided by companies such as Scottish Citylink.
+Scottish Citylink operates routes including Edinburgh–Stirling, Perth and Glasgow (900).

 Edinburgh Bus Station is located on St Andrew Square in the city, but is not used by local services.